Dog Boarding: What You Need to Know in 2026

 Pack with restraint.
 Bring regular food, measured meal notes, medicine, vaccine records, one comfort item, and your emergency contact.
 Skip new treats because new food can upset your dog's stomach.

 Ask for updates that show behavior.
-"She ate breakfast, used the yard at 8:15, slept on the rug, and joined calm play after lunch" tells you more than ten cute photos.
+"She ate breakfast, used the yard at 8:15, then slept on the rug" tells you more than ten cute photos.

 Watch your dog after pickup.
 Tired can be normal after a busy stay.
 Coughing, vomiting, limping, heavy diarrhea, or refusing food for a full day needs a vet call.

-Warning: Don't book a stay that skips vaccine checks, hides sleep areas, or gives vague answers about overnight care.
+Warning: Do not book a stay that skips vaccine checks, hides sleep areas, or gives vague answers about overnight care.

 Key Takeaways